 Events taking place after the date the financial statements were authorised for issue are not reflected in the financial statements or notes.
-Where events taking place before this date provided information about conditions existing at 31 March 2021, the figures in the financial statements and notes have been adjusted in all material respects to reflect the impact of this information.
+Where events taking place before this date provided information about conditions existing at 31 March 2022, the figures in the financial statements and notes have been adjusted in all material respects to reflect the impact of this information.
+In October 2022 the Scottish Land Commission entered into a 5 year contract with Highland and Islands Enterprise for the use of 10 desks within their An Lòchran office in Inverness, the cost of this agreement is reflected within the committed costs section at note 8.